Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 | error | Raised when the error occurred while creating/uploading the attachment by the user from within the component |
 | success | Raised when the attachment created/uploaded successfully from within the component |

-## Activiti Task Header
+## Activiti Task Header component

-The component shows all the information related to a task.
+Shows all the information related to a task.

-The purpose of the component is to populate the local variable called `properties` (array of CardViewModel), with all the information that we want to display.
+### Basic Usage

 ```html
 <adf-task-header